 The study of animal personality and behavioral syndromes are rapidly growing fields in behavioral ecology because they seek to explore and explain the consistencies in behavioral variation within a species.
 However, much of the work has been focused on personalities of individuals, leaving collective personalities of highly social groups largely uncharted.
 By viewing ant colonies as singular functioning superorganisms, I study how collective personality is shaped and maintained in Azteca colonies that live in Cecropia trees.
 Are certain colonies consistently more aggressive and exploratory while others are cautious and reserved?
-I am currently exploring how colony personality plays a role in this intimate symbiosis - how the behavioral type of a colony might affect the health of its host plant and vice versa.
+I am currently exploring how colony personality plays a role in this intimate symbiosis - how the behavioral type of a colony might affect the health of its host plant and vice versa (Marting et al. 2017).

 Azteca constructor colonies differ consistently and substantially in their response to range of behavioral traits.
 Here, two similar-size colonies respond to vibrational disturbance from a "flick-o-matic" robot out of the frame below.
 After 20 seconds, red dots appears in the top left to indicate when the flicking begins.